Mark Hampton: Career

-Philosophy
+Design philosophy

 Hampton was uninterested in being known for a personal style, however his style has been described as "tailored and classical."
 As his career progressed, his style evolved from modern and minimalist to a more traditional aesthetic.
 Hampton considered himself an Anglophile, and was best known for British decor at the height of his career, with an affinity for "English country house colors, Oriental rugs, floral chintzes, eighteenth- and nineteenth-century antiques, both English and American, and botanical and architectural prints."

 Hampton has been called "the Cary Grant of design...an urbane and articulate man, and impeccably dressed."
 In 1991 he was listed on the International Best Dressed List.
 Hampton was socially gifted and a thoughtful friend who created watercolor sketches for those he cared about.
 His watercolor of the White House Green Room was featured on President Reagan's and the First Lady's holiday greeting card in 1983.

 Hampton believed that "interior decoration is not just about buying things, but helping people with how to use things of beauty."
 He preferred to work with clients who had their own collections and personal tastes, bringing them into the design, rather than imposing his specific designs on a space.
 Hampton said that "a room should look great and reflect the owner at the same time.
 An ideal room walks off with the people."